VladimirPoplavsky/Stock_Price_prediction/README.md

-### Student project of the "Introduction to data science" course from Holon Institute of Technology (HIT)
+### Student project of "Introduction to data science" course from Holon Institute of Technology (HIT)
 ##### Made by Vladimir Poplavsky and Viktor Rokytko

 # Background